s-nicas/s-nicas.github.io/_posts/2018-10-22-javascript_functions.markdown

 * Another thing that should stand out in the above example is the function has no name.
 It is an anonymous function!
 * Function expressions can be named.
 However, the name would only be accessible within the body of the function scope.
 It cannot be accessed outside of the function.
 * Function expressions are not hoisted, meaning they cannot be called before they are defined.
-* Function expressions also have to be invoked.

-To invoke our function expression we would do so like this:
+* To invoke our function expression we would do so like this:
 ```
 greeting("Sonia")
 ```